What is Network Security and Why is it Important?

 Why is network security important?

-Security is important for home networks as well as in the business world.
+Network security is important for home networks as well as in the business world.
 Most homes with high-speed internet connections have one or more wireless routers, which could be exploited if not properly secured.
+A solid network security system helps reduce the risk of data loss, theft and sabotage.

 PC Magazine offers simple steps you can take to make sure a home network is secure: